-- If an athlete commences paddling after the word "Ready" and before the start signal is given, he/she has made a false start. - An immediate time penalty of 10 seconds must be imposed upon the athlete making a false start. - After a false start, the Starter, at their discretion, can call a restart if they feel the start was not largely fair or can let the race continue.
-The Starter
+- If an athlete commences paddling after the word "Ready" (or at count down during the counting) and before the start signal is given, he/she has made a false start. - An immediate time penalty of 10 seconds must be imposed upon the athlete making a false start. - At a long-distance race, if an athlete crosses the start line before the initiation, he/she has made a false start.

-- will make a written report on any given penalties and forward it to the Race Director. - Whenever possible, advice of any time penalty may be given to the offending athlete(s) at the first available opportunity.
+- After a false start, the Starter, at their discretion, can call a restart if they feel the start was not largely fair or can let the race continue.
+The Starter will make a written report on any given penalties and forward it to the Race Director. - Whenever possible, advice of any time penalty may be given to the offending athlete(s) at the first (1st) available opportunity.

-10.5 - GROUP RACING AND DRAFTING [SR]
+10.5 - GROUP RACING AND DRAFTING

-- 10.5.1 When athletes are racing in a group it is duty of all the athletes in the group to keep clear of each other at all times.
+10.5.1 - When athletes are racing in a group it is duty of all the athletes in the group to keep clear of each other at all times.
 This rule applies to any manoeuvring within the group and whilst drafting.
-Inadvertent contact between boards should be avoided. - 10.5.2 When a board is overtaking another board, it is the duty of the overtaking board to keep clear of other board at all times until the other board is overtaken (overtaken is defined by being completely clear of the other board).
-Refer to 10.8 in the case of a collision. - 10.5.3 The organisers may prohibit drafting between athletes in different categories.
-Notice of any restrictions to drafting should be published in the race instructions. - 10.5.4 An athlete is declared drafting when he/she is a half (1/2) board length or more behind another athlete and within three (3) meters from him/her without making an effort to pass for more than 10 seconds.
+Inadvertent contact between boards should be avoided.

+10.5.2 - When a board is overtaking another board, it is the duty of the overtaking board to keep clear of other board at all times until the other board is overtaken (overtaken is defined by being completely clear of the other board).
+Refer to 10.8 in the case of a collision.

+10.5.3 - The organisers may prohibit drafting between athletes in different categories.
+Notice of any restrictions to drafting should be published in the race instructions.

+10.5.4 - An athlete is declared drafting when he/she is is staying close to a half (1/2) board length or more behind another athlete/s on their side or back wash and within three (3) meters from him/her without making an effort to pass for more than one (1) min.
+Penalty applies to the athlete who obtains the advantage.
+10 seconds.

-10.6 - PORTAGES [SR]
+10.6 - PORTAGES

-- 10.6.1 Long distance, technical, and inflatable races may include portages.
-Athletes may only portage at official points designated by the race organisers. - 10.6.2 At official compulsory portage points, the layout of the section of the bank/beach to be portaged must be clearly marked by flags (Diagonally red and yellow colour, minimum size 40/60cm) showing the start and end of the disembarkation area and the start and end of the embarkation area. - 10.6.3 Athletes must carry/drag their boards and paddles through the whole length of the portage. - 10.6.4 Any water after the end of the disembarkation area and before the start of the embarkation area is out of bounds.
+10.6.1 - Long distance, technical, and inflatable races may include portages.
+Athletes may only portage at official points designated by the race organisers.

+10.6.2 - At official compulsory portage points, the layout of the section of the bank/beach to be portaged must be clearly marked by flags (Diagonally red and yellow colour, minimum size 40/60cm) showing the start and end of the disembarkation area and the start and end of the embarkation area.

+10.6.3 - Athletes must carry/drag their boards and paddles through the whole length of the portage.

+10.6.4 - Any water after the end of the disembarkation area and before the start of the embarkation area is out of bounds.

-- 10.6.5 Organisers must aim to provide enough bank space to allow at least four (4) boards to be portaged simultaneously. - 10.6.6 An athlete making a portage at a point other than the designated portage area along the course must not gain any advantage unless directed by the Competition Committee. - 10.6.7 Obstruction of an athlete or their equipment by another athlete can lead to a time penalty or disqualification.
+10.6.5 - Organisers must aim to provide enough bank space to allow at least four (4) boards to be portaged simultaneously.

+10.6.6 - An athlete making a portage at a point other than the designated portage area along the course must not gain positional advantage on other athletes or/and any other advantage unless directed by the Competition Committee.

+10.6.7 Obstruction of an athlete or their equipment by another athlete can lead to a time penalty or disqualification.
 If the Course Umpire believes the obstruction to be intentional, the offending athlete will be disqualified.
-If the Course Umpire believes the obstruction was not intentional then the athlete will receive a time penalty.
+If the Course Umpire believes the obstruction was not intentional then the athlete will-may receive a time penalty.